AlexNav73/CoreCraft/README.md

 </ItemGroup>
 ```

 > Files with an extension `*.model.json` will be used to generate parts of the domain model called **Shards**.
-Think of them as sub-databases which can help to separate domain model by functionality or provide a possibility to register new shards by plugins.
+Think of them as sub-databases which can help to divide domain model by functionality or provide a possibility to register new shards by plugins.

 The content of the `Model.model.json` should include shards (sub-databases), entities with their properties, collections and relations between entities.
 See the example below:
 ```json